 What is autism?

 Like a learning disability, autism is a lifelong condition.
-Someone may have mild, moderate or severe autism, so it is sometimes referred to as a spectrum, or autism spectrum disorder (ASD).
+Autism is sometimes referred to as a spectrum, or autism spectrum disorder (ASD).

 There are three common features of autism, which might affect the way a person: